Astrak/LoadScreen.js/README.md

 >- XHR issue handling : sometimes the progress events can have `e.total` equaling zero, resulting in an infinite progress value when doing `e.loaded/e.total`.
 With `fileSize` in Ko, the library has a fallback.
 >- UX quality : with this information the loader has a linear progress.
 Contrarily, if two files of different sizes were to be loaded without the `fileSize` information, one big and one small, and if the small one is immediately received before even having a progress event of the other one, the progress bar can jump to 50%, then take more time to reach 100%, giving a mistaken information.

+Why isn't the indicator progression perfectly smooth ?

+> For one file it should be, but for more, though the progress should be linear, it relies on the three.js loaders which automatically process the received data to output a geometry, a cubemap etc, while other files are still loading.
+Thus the processing time inside the native loaders can still freeze the rest of the loading sometimes.
+The HDRCubeTextureLoader is particularly concerned.
+Of course for performance reasons it should be more visible on mobile than pc.

 [npm-badge]: https://img.shields.io/npm/v/loadscreen.svg
 [npm-badge-url]: https://www.npmjs.com/package/loadscreen
 [license-badge]: https://img.shields.io/npm/l/loadscreen.svg